christopher-siewert/christopher-siewert.github.io/_posts/2020-05-27-triangular-arbitrage.md

 You just completed bitcoin arbitrage.

 But don't expect this situation to last for long.
-Searching for easy money, lots of smart individuals like yourself will do the same thing.
-Hordes of people will go to the \\$5000 exchange, buying as much bitcoin as possible.
+Always up for easy money, other smart individuals like yourself will do the same thing.
+Hordes of people will go to the \\$5000 exchange and buy as much bitcoin as possible.
 The price at that exchange will quickly rise.
-Bitcoin in hand, the horde will flood to the \\$5500 exchange looking to sell and the price will crash.
+Bitcoin in hand, the horde will flood to the \\$5500 exchange looking to sell and the price will drop.

 Equilibrium is reached when both markets have the same price, \\$5250.
 Then no more arbitrage profits can be made and all market inefficiencies are gone.

-Arbitrage is different from regular buying and selling things because you execute the transactions simultaneously so that you guarantee the money.
-Buying bitcoin, waiting a week and selling it for a 300\% return is not arbitrage.
+Arbitrage is different from regular buying and selling things because you execute the transactions simultaneously to lock in a guaranteed profit.
+Buying bitcoin, waiting a week and selling it for a 300\\% return is not arbitrage.

 ### Triangular?

 Triangular arbitrage is arbitrage but using 3 currencies instead of 2.
 Here's an example using US dollars, Canadian Dollars and Euros.

-Exchange Name | Trade Available
+Exchange | Trade Available
 --- | ---
 Bob's | 1 USD for 1.5 CAD
 Jim's | 1.5 CAD for 2 Euro